Why Screens Compromise Academics & Values

 What about computer games?
 Those seem different; my child doesn't just zone out, she is engaged and I think she is learning arithmetic!

-I feel less strongly against computer games than TV, because they engage the brain more, because there are no commercials, and because the parent theoretically can control which games their children use.
+I feel less strongly against educational computer games than TV, because they engage the brain more, because there are no commercials, and because the parent theoretically can control which games their children use.
 However, kids may start out with a Harry Potter game at age six and end up with Grand Theft Auto when they're twelve.
 And computer games are, if anything, even more addictive.

 Certainly they aren't physically addicting, you must mean kids just love them?

 Very sophisticated testing is done on games to insure that they are physically addictive.
 They're designed to stimulate the user's adrenalin and other neurotransmitters, including the dopamine reward system.
 Your body is bathed in chemicals as soon as you sit down to enjoy them, or even when you think about them.
 That's physical addiction.
 Often, people crave time in front of their computers with a physical craving akin to a craving for sweets, salt, or even drugs.
 So typically, kids' usage of games increases as they get older and they're in front of computers for homework.

 I have heard that kids can develop carpal tunnel.